purtuga/SPWidgets/documentation/SPWidgets.SPFilterPanel.md

 -   **onReady**      :   *Function.
 Optional.
 Default=null* <br />
     A function to be executed when the widget is done being created.
 Function is called prior to making the widget visible and will have a scope of the original HTML element container (the one where the widget was inserted) and given one parameter: the original options object given to this widget.

+-   **onReset**      :   *Function.
+Optional.
+Default=null* <br />
+    A function to be executed when the widget is reset, either by the user clicking the reset button or by code calling the reset method.
+The function will have a scope of the original element where the filter widget was inserted and be given the following as input:

+    -   {Object} An object with the currently defined filters on the widget.
+See *getFilter* method below for an example of the object structure.

+    Return Value:

+    If function return a Boolean *true*, the reset action will be canceled (form will not be reset and will maintain the currently defined values).

+    Example:

+        onReset: function(filters) {
+            // this = HTML element
+        }

 -   **ignoreKeywords**      :   *RegEx.
 Optional.
 Default=/^(of|and|a|an|to|by|the|or|from)$/i* <br />
     A regular expression with the list of keywords to ignore.
 RegEx is used when parsing the values entered by the user in text fields.
 Default setting ignores the following: of, and, a, an, to, by, the, or, from